Workflow: Visium HD cell-level

 • Visualize Visium HD data as polygons or cell centroids

-• Perform spatial analysis of a single image
+• Conduct spatial analysis in a tissue slice

 Introduction

 As of June 2025, Visium HD enables direct output of H&E-segmented cell-level data from SpaceRanger v4.
 This automation removes the need for an additional segmentation tool, such as bin2cell.
 Since biologists often find cellular units more intuitive for deriving insights, this output may attract more interest than bin-level data.
 However, bins outside cell boundaries can still provide valuable information for many research topics in the tumor microenvironment.
-In this workflow, we will demonstrate several analysis steps at the cell level using the same dataset, subsetted to the same region, as in the Sequencing-based platforms - Workflow: Visium HD chapter of OSTA book.
+In this workflow, we will demonstrate several cell-level analysis steps using the same dataset, subsetted to the same region, as in the Sequencing-based platforms - Workflow: Visium HD bin-level chapter of the OSTA book.

-We source the reader in utils.R and specify alias for plotting themes.
+We source the reader defined in utils.R and specify alias for plotting themes.

 source(here::here("vignettes/utils.R"))